Dogs Barking at Birds: Why It Happens (and How to Stop It)

 3. Use Desensitization to Set Your Dog Up for Success

 For one dog, this may mean observing birds from across a park.
-For another, it might simply be watching birds through a partially covered window for a few seconds.
+For another, it might simply be watching birds through a partially covered window for a few seconds or beginning with bird sounds or videos played at a low intensity before progressing to real-life situations.

 4. Reinforce the Behaviors You Want to See